© Crown copyright 2020

 After 7 days, if you just have a cough or anosmia (a loss of, or change in, your sense of taste or smell), you do not need to continue to self-isolate.
 This is because a cough or anosmia can last for several weeks once the infection has gone.
 The 7-day period starts from the day when you first became ill.

-If you continue to feel unwell and have not already sought medical advice, you should contact NHS 111 online coronavirus (COVID-19) service.
+If you continue to feel unwell and have not already sought medical advice, you should use the NHS 111 online coronavirus (COVID-19) service.
+If you do not have internet access, call NHS 111.
+For a medical emergency dial 999.

 Ending household isolation